Temple Adath Israel of the Main Line

-Temple Adath Israel of the Main Line (עדת ישראל) is a Conservative synagogue located in Merion, Pennsylvania with 800 families.
+Temple Adath Israel of the Main Line (עדת ישראל) is a Conservative synagogue located in Merion, Pennsylvania, United States.
 The synagogue offers religious services, pre-school, Hebrew Sunday school, adult education, and community programming.
 It was founded in 1946 and moved to its current location in 1953.
-Eric Yanoff has served as senior rabbi since 2010.
+The congregation serves approximately 750 families.
+Rabbi Eric Yanoff has served as rabbi since 2010, and Rabbi Andrew Markowitz has served as rabbi since 2018.

 Main Line Hebrew Association

 Adath Israel traces its history to March 1936 when ten local businessmen founded the Main Line Hebrew Association, the Main Line's first Jewish congregation.
 The group represented 30 families and together pooled $600 in cash.
 Its mission was to "worship Alimighty God according to the doctrines, creed and customs of the Hebraic faith."

 Founding and building

-Temple Adath Israel was chartered in 1946 and held its first congregational meeting on September 29, 1946 at 515 Lancaster Avenue in Haverford, Pennsylvania where it also held its first services.
+Temple Adath Israel was chartered in 1946 and held its first congregational meeting on September 29, 1946 at 515 Lancaster Avenue in Haverford where it also held its first services.
 Rabbi Martin Berkowitz came to the synagogue in 1947 and membership exceeded 400 families by 1949.
 The congregation rented space in the Ardmore YMCA building, the Ardmore Women's Club building, and in rooms on the campuses of Haverford College and Bryn Mawr College.
-The congregation purchased a large house at 410 Montgomery Avenue in Wynnewood, Pennsylvania which it renovated for services.
+The congregation purchased a large house at 410 Montgomery Avenue in Wynnewood which it renovated for services.